djdv/go-ipfs/mount/mount.md

 In short, it's all gross and unusable.

 # Overview
-The mount directory contains various packages to facilitate mounting various filesystems to various hosts using various APIs.
+The mount directory contains various packages to facilitate mounting various file systems to various hosts using various APIs.
 ```
 .\mount\
 ├── conductors (implementations of the `mount.Conductor` interface)